trueautomation/ta-docs/docs/getting-started/using-element-picker.md

 # Element picker

 TrueAutomation Element Picker is a web browser extension, that gives you an easy, intuitive and fast way of creating Smart Locators that should be used in a test.
-Literally, all you need to do is pick elements that you need and project that they belong to - the elements will be ‘inspected’ by TrueAutomation AI, smart-locators will be generated and added to your project object repository automatically.
+Literally, all you need to do is pick elements that you need and project that they belong to - the elements will be ‘inspected’ by TrueAutomation AI, smart-locators will be generated and added to your project objects repository automatically.
 You can use those Smart locators in your test code directly from IDE.

 - You can download [TrueAutomation browser extension](https://chrome.google.com/webstore/detail/trueautomationio-element/khpnbhifngechnmadjdgddjjaiioncoh) from Chrome Web Store